lambdaisland/witchcraft-workshop/README.md

 ```

 These should work even in offline mode (once installation is completed), so we
 can still run the workshop in case the conference wifi gets overloaded.
-Of
-course we expect everyone to have a Minecraft Java Edition player account, which
-you get when [buying a copy of the game](https://www.minecraft.net/de-de/store/minecraft-java-edition), which at
-the time of writing costs €23.95.
-Alternatively you can sign up for a “[XBOX PC
-Game Pass](https://www.xbox.com/de-DE/xbox-game-pass/pc-game-pass)” for €1 for
-the first month, and then immediately cancel.

 ### Getting Minecraft Client, Option 2: Launcher

 Alternatively can also download the official launcher through the [Minecraft.net
-site](https://www.minecraft.net/de-de/download) or by installing
+site](https://www.minecraft.net/download) or by installing
 [MultiMC](https://multimc.org/), and then creating a new instance.

 Note that these last two are only launchers, you will have to go in and from the